 AR/MR allows experts to virtually experience the problem ‘over the shoulder’, seeing the challenge through the technician’s eyes.
 This allows specialist and technician to work together to resolve problems, minimize errors and improve operational efficiency.

 AR/MR solutions help to save time and costs in industrial applications.
 Yet the comprehensive use of mobile AR applications can still be constrained by a range of IT issues.

-The third is portability of kit.
+The third is the portability of kit.
 When machines or production lines go down the problem is rarely well located.
-To more rapidly deliver the benefits of AR/MR the technician requires a device portable enough to get into awkward places and rugged enough to resist knocks and falls.
+To more rapidly deliver the benefits of AR/MR, the technician requires a device portable enough to get into awkward places and rugged enough to resist knocks and falls.
 Powered by Intel technologies, Getac’s new UX10 has been specially created to deliver robust and portable computing power exactly where needed.